CyVerse-learning-materials/container_camp_workshop_2018/docker/dockerintro.rst

 Exercise 2 (10 mins)
 ~~~~~~~~~~~~~~~~~~~~

-- Build your website with Dockerfile
+- Build your own website with Dockerfile
 - Run an instance
 - Share your (non-localhost) url on Slack